-In keeping with the Society’s strategic plan and ongoing desire to support our anaesthetic colleagues in the Pacific region (as specified at the November 2009 AGM in Rotorua) the NZSA has established a Pacific Fund.
+Aligned to the Society’s Strategic Plan and ongoing desire to support our anaesthetic colleagues in the Pacific, the NZSA has established a Pacific Fund.

 - The Fund has been set up to specifically assist the provision of anaesthetic services in the Pacific region.

-- Those wishing to contribute to this assistance can do so directly by donation to this Fund.
+- Those wishing to contribute to this can do so directly by donation to this Fund.

 - Please contact the NZSA for further information.

-- NZSA is a registered charity however overseas donations are not tax deductible.
+- The NZSA is a registered charity, however overseas donations are not tax deductible.